 This was awarded by Johann Maximilian Reichsgraf von Lamberg (lordship of Steyr).
 Back then in its heyday, there were up to 33 small family farms that produced several million Jaw harps a year, in and around Molln - today there are only two manufacturers left.

-We are a family business in the twelfth generation led by Franz Wimmer's daughter Ilse Bades.
+We are a traditional family business in the twelfth generation led by Franz Wimmer's daughter Ilse Bades.